 - Lofts must also follow the Room Modification guidelines in the Residence Life Booklets.

 - Loft Permits must be submitted to your Resident Director before the third week of the semester.

-PG Floor Plan
+WWF Floor Plan